 A family health history is a record of health information about a person and his or her close relatives.
 A complete record includes information from three generations of relatives, including children, brothers and sisters, parents, aunts and uncles, nieces and nephews, grandparents, and cousins.

-Families have many factors in common, including their genes, environment, and lifestyle.
-Together, these factors can give clues to medical conditions that may run in a family.
-By noticing patterns of disorders among relatives, healthcare professionals can determine whether an individual, other family members, or future generations may be at an increased risk of developing a particular condition.
+Families have similar genetic backgrounds, and often similar environments and lifestyles.
+Together, these factors can give clues to conditions that may run in a family.
+By noticing patterns of disorders among relatives, healthcare professionals can determine whether an individual, family members, or future generations may be at an increased risk of developing a particular condition.

-A family medical history can identify people with a higher-than-usual chance of having common disorders, such as heart disease, high blood pressure, stroke, certain cancers, and diabetes.
+A family health history can identify people with a higher-than-usual chance of having common disorders, such as heart disease, high blood pressure, stroke, certain cancers, and type 2 diabetes.
 These complex disorders are influenced by a combination of genetic factors, environmental conditions, and lifestyle choices.
-A family history also can provide information about the risk of rarer conditions caused by mutations in a single gene, such as cystic fibrosis and sickle cell disease.
+A family history also can provide information about the risk of rarer conditions caused by variants (mutations) in a single gene, such as cystic fibrosis and sickle cell disease.

-While a family medical history provides information about the risk of specific health concerns, having relatives with a medical condition does not mean that an individual will definitely develop that condition.
-On the other hand, a person with no family history of a disorder may still be at risk of developing that disorder.
+While a family health history provides information about the risk of specific health concerns, having relatives with a condition does not mean that an individual will definitely develop that condition.
+On the other hand, a person with no family history of a disorder may still be at risk of developing the disorder.

-The easiest way to get information about family medical history is to talk to relatives about their health.
-Have they had any medical problems, and when did they occur?
+The easiest way to get information about family health history is to talk to relatives about their health.
+Have they had any health problems, and when did they occur?
 A family gathering could be a good time to discuss these issues.
-Additionally, obtaining medical records and other documents (such as obituaries and death certificates) can help complete a family medical history.
+Additionally, obtaining medical records and other documents (such as obituaries and death certificates) can help complete a family health history.
 It is important to keep this information up-to-date and to share it with a healthcare professional regularly.